-I stayed in the Ashinoko Hanaori hotel in Togendai at Lake Ashi.
+I stayed in the Ashinoko Hanaori hotel* in Togendai at Lake Ashi.
 The hotel is new with a huge onsen, pretty rooms and a lovely garden.
 There is not much action around Togendai, so be prepared that it is very quiet in the evening.
-The hotel offers a buffet diner where you can choose from a large variety of food.
-Lacking restaurants in Togendai it was a good choice to have diner included.
+The hotel offers a buffet dinner where you can choose from a large variety of food.
+Lacking restaurants in Togendai it was a good choice to have dinner included.

 The Five Lakes region with Kawaguchiko, Yamanakako, Saiko, Motosuko and Shojiko at the northern side of Mt.
 Fuji is the best place for hiking, camping and other outdoor activities.
 The Shiba-sakura festival is a very popular event in spring offering amazing views of the pink moss fields with Mt.
 Fuji in the background.

 My tip: If you have two nights/days only, stay in one of both regions.
 The distance is quite far and you would lose much time sitting on the bus rather than exploring the area.
 I made the day trip from Togendai to Sengen Park and it took me the whole day to get there and back.

 An onsen is a Japanese hot spring but not only that: it plays an important role in the life of the Japanese.
 Bathing together is a relaxing activity and bonding the friendship.
 Except in some rural areas, the onsen is gender split.
 Some hotels offer private baths you can book for an hour or so.

 Here’s what you have to know about the Japanese baths and its rules: